microsoft/AL-Go/Scenarios/secrets.md

 #### Federated credential

-Using a federated credential, you need to register your GitHub repository in your managed identity under settings -> federated credentials or in the App Registration under Certificates & Secrets.
+Using a federated credential, you need to register your GitHub repository in your managed identity under settings -> federated credentials or in the app registration under Certificates & Secrets.
 This registration will allow AL-Go for GitHub running in this repository to authenticate without the Client Secret stored.
 You still need to create a secret containing the clientId and the tenantId.
 The way this works is that AL-Go for GitHub will request an ID_TOKEN from GitHub as a proof of authenticity and use this when authenticating.
 This way, only workflows running in the specified branch/environment in GitHub will be able to authenticate.

-Example: `{"keyVaultName":"MyKeyVault","clientId":"55ce849b-c99d-484c-8999-df9f8df958bd","tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47"}`
+Example: `{"keyVaultName":"MyKeyVault","clientId":"ed79570c-0384-4826-8099-bf0577af6667","tenantId":"c645f7e7-0613-4b82-88ca-71f3dbb40045"}`

 #### ClientSecret

 ClientSecret can only be used using an app registration.
-Under Certificates & Secrets in the App Registration, you need to create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
+Under Certificates & Secrets in the app registration, you need to create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
 With the ClientId and ClientSecret, anybody can authenticate and perform actions as the connected user inside Business Central.

-Example: `{"keyVaultName":"MyKeyVault","clientId":"a26651f5-0e90-473c-b4f9-e96119aac8b8","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge","tenantId":"72f988bf-86f1-41af-91ab-2d7cd011db47"}`
+Example: `{"keyVaultName":"MyKeyVault","clientId":"d48b773f-2c26-4394-8bd2-c5b64e0cae32","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge","tenantId":"c645f7e7-0613-4b82-88ca-71f3dbb40045"}`

 With this setup, you can create a setting called `keyVaultCodesignCertificateName` containing the name of the imported certificate in your KeyVault in order for AL-Go for GitHub to sign your apps.